shackle-rs/shackle/docs/src/process.md

 - Models are compiled with only declarations of standard library functions.
   Calls are resolved later by the interpreter, allowing the library to be swapped out without recompilation.
+  - TODO: This may not be possible due to type specialisation
 - The standard library, and solver redefinition libraries can be distributed pre-compiled into MicroZinc.
+  - TODO: This may not be possible due to type specialisation
 - The new compiler will use [Salsa](https://github.com/salsa-rs/salsa) so that computed results can be memoised and only updated as needed.
 - Salsa allows us to use a query based incremental approach to compilation.